Close

 Essential Documents Required

-• Valid passport with 6+ months validity
+• Valid passport with 6 months minimum validity from arrival date

 • Completed application form with recent photograph